 Arnulf Damerau is a serial entrepreneur and globally active philanthropist.
 He is chairman and founder of the EuroAtlantic Group and the EuroAtlantic Institute which hosts the annual EuroAtlantic Security Dinners during the MSC Munich Security Conference and the WEF World Economic Forum.
 Arnulf is a shareholder in Crowdstrike, the leading global CyberSecurity firm that protects the Cybersecurity of 10 largest financial institutions the world. .
 Arnulf studied and worked in Europe, United States and Japan, and graduated from the Wharton Business School in 1991.
 He is a competitive sailor and pilot.

 Arnulf grew up in Africa, Europe, Americas and Asia and studied Economics at the University of Bonn (Germany), the School of Foreign Service (Georgetown University), Columbia University (New York) and Sophia University (Tokyo).
 Arnulf graduated "Directors List" from the Wharton Business School at the University of Pennsylvania earning his college tuition with equity option market-making and equity index-arbitrage at (Susquehanna International Group) and various investments.
 During his studies, he worked in the Real Estate Finance Group at Hypovereinsbank (New York) and as assistant to the CFO at a defense subsidiary of Raytheon.
-Upon his graduation from Wharton, Arnulf worked as Corporate Finance Associate at Deutsche Bank in Tokyo (reporting to Jürgen Fitschen the former CEO and as a designated Assistant to the Chairman Alfred Herrhausen) whom he met at the Wharton School.
+Arnulf met the late Chairman of Deutsche Bank, Alfred Herrhausen at the Wharton School in the Spring of 1989 and was offered the position as his Assistant.
+Upon his graduation from Wharton and after Alfreds murder in November 1989 by international terrorists, Arnulf briefly worked as Corporate Finance Associate at Deutsche Bank in Tokyo, reporting to Jürgen Fitschen the former CEO, before joining Glencore.

 Arnulf co-founded - as curator and spokesman - the European Culture Foundation (Europäische Kultur Stiftung) in Schloss Nörvenich.
 As part of this initiative he initiated the Forum Europe, held under the Patronage of the President of the German Parliament.
 Under his initiative, the foundation supported concerts of the Philharmonie der Nationen in Gendarmenmarkt, Berlin under the patronage of Hannelore Kohl and Foreign Minister Dr. Klaus Kinkel.
 In 1998, Arnulf welcomed President George H. W. Bush to Berlin at a ceremony to donate the sculpture 'The Day the Wall came down' and honored US General John Mitchell with the Order 'Pour le Mérite' of the Order Alexander the Great.
 As a Director of the Atlantic Jewish Foundation, Arnulf initiated and hosted the book launch of Ruth Zuckers biography 'Im Auftrag für Israel', commissioned the Heinz Galinski Bronze Bust to the City of Berlin and lead a delegation of the Atlantic Jewish Foundation to Germany and the German parliament in order to donate a Torah, written in 1900 in Kiev to the first Yeshiva in Germany - the Beit Midrash d’ Berlin which was founded by Yehuda Teichtal.